nadangergeo/RWD-Table-Patterns/README.md

 RWD-Table-Patterns
 ==================

 This is an experimental awesome solution for responsive tables with complex data.
-It's a fork based on Filament Group's repo with a more complete solutions and some new features.
+It's a fork based on Filament Group's repo with a more complete solution and some new features.

 Demo:
 --------